jasonnnnntwj/FinalChallange/README.md

 # The Final 32 x 32 GUI Documentation

 This documentation is regarding the **32 x 32** GUI and its features.
 This GUI is made to control polarised motors to display pixelised images.
-There are different shades of grey to allow the user to draw on it too along with preset patterns for the user to use.
-The different shades of grey has different values that will process when the "Send Image" button is pressed.
+There are different shades of grey the user can choose from, along with preset patterns for the user to use.
+The different shades of grey have different values that will process when the "Send Image" button is pressed.

 # Completed GUI
 ![GUI](diagram/gui.jpg) <br>